Is it possible to deal with criticism without negativity?

 They believed that such symbols and texts conditioned and shackled the mind rather than freeing it.
-Radical methods of the Chinese masters helped many gain the transcendental state.
+The radical methods of the Chinese masters helped many gain a transcendental state.
 However, those who disagreed with their methods criticized them heavily.

 When the Roshi bowed before the statue, the professor could no longer contain himself and blurted out, “This man you idolize, he burned and spat on Buddha statues!
 Why do you bow before him?”

 “If you want to spit, you spit,” replied the Roshi calmly, “I prefer to bow.”